Aceinna/docs_openrtk/EVK-OpenRTK330LI/mechanical.rst

 .. contents:: Contents
     :local:

-The following mechanical drawing shows the EVB dimension (in mm) and the position of IMU navigation center (the z-axis offset between IMU sensor and EVB PCB board is about 1 mm):
+The following mechanical drawing shows the EVB dimension (in mm) and the position of IMU navigation center.
+The IMU navigation center is fixed to the left-bottom corner of the OpenRTK330LI module on the EVB.
+User is recommended to measure the level arm from the GNSS antenna phase center to the IMU Navigation center as accurate as possible.

     .. image:: ../media/EVB_IMU_Center_dimension.png